codesandtags/what-i-use/vscode/extensions.md

 # Extensions

 These are the extensions I use in VSCode.
 I have a few more installed, but these are the ones I use the most.
+To use my settings, just go to "Profiles", select "Import profile..." and finally choose the `codesandtags.code-profile` file.

 ## Theme